 GeneCards Summary for COIL Gene

 COIL (Coilin) is a Protein Coding gene.
-Diseases associated with COIL include Spinal Muscular Atrophy and Ischemic Neuropathy.
+Diseases associated with COIL include Differentiating Neuroblastoma and Spinal Muscular Atrophy.
 Among its related pathways are Translational Control.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and protein C-terminus binding.

 UniProtKB/Swiss-Prot Summary for COIL Gene

 Component of nuclear coiled bodies, also known as Cajal bodies or CBs, which are involved in the modification and assembly of nucleoplasmic snRNPs.